 General Directions

-“You will have 35 minutes in which to plan and write an essay on the topic provided [it will be a randomly selected prompt].
-Read the topic and the accompanying directions carefully.
-You will probably find it best to spend a few minutes considering the topic and organizing your thoughts before you begin writing.
+“You have the time displayed above in which to plan and write an essay in response to a prompt on the next screen.
+Read the prompt carefully.
+You will probably find it best to spend a few minutes considering the prompt and organizing your thoughts before you begin writing.
 In your essay, be sure to develop your ideas fully, leaving time, if possible, to review what you have written.
 Do not write on a topic other than the one specified.
-Writing on a topic of your own choice is not acceptable.

 You Must Make a Choice